vitawork/Liri-node-app/README.md

    ![Image of menu](3.png)

    ###  spotify-this-song
-         It is showing at most 5 songs information related to the song name you entered
+         It shows at most 5 songs information related to the song name you entered

            - Artist(s)
            - The song's name